exploratory-io/book/analytics/forecasting.md

 # Time Series Forecasting

-With past data as training data, it creates a model that predicts future value for a specific date and plot the predicted values on a Time Series Chart.
+With past time series data as training data, it creates a model that forecasts values for future dates/times, and plots the predicted values on a Line Chart.

 ## Input Data
 Input data should be a time series data.
 Each row should represent one observation with date/time.
 It should have following columns.